ToolVS

 Is GitHub Actions free?

 GitHub Actions is free for public repos (unlimited minutes) and includes 2,000 minutes/month for private repos on free plans.
-Jenkins is open source and free, but you pay for the servers to run it.
-For most teams, GitHub Actions is more cost-effective once infrastructure costs are factored in.
+Jenkins is open source and free, but you pay for the servers to run it — which often costs more than GitHub Actions once you factor in maintenance.

 Get our free SaaS Buyer's Guide (PDF)